ratiw/vue-dataform-mixin/README.md

 - __Description:__

     This method will copy the values of the provided `keys` prop in the given `data` to the `input` object.
 It will also set the value of `isNew` property depending on the content of the given argument.

+    This method will call `beforeSetData` hook before it starts setting (copying) data to internal `input` variable and it will call `afterSetData` hook just before it exits the method.
+See Hooks section below.

     > __Note:__ This method is called when `dataform:set-data` event was received.
 You should use `dataform:set-data` event when possible.